JasYoung314/gamingtheorist/_posts/2014-10-02-Scheduling-first-year-tutorials.md

 - \\(T\\) is the set of all the available tutors.
 - They are then broken down into two groups, one group with are doing two hours a week \\(T_1\\), and the other group which are doing six hours \\(T_2\\).
-- The set \\(S\\) is the set of all the tutor slots.
+- The set \\(S\\) which is the set of all the tutor slots.
 I've used the actual names instead of time slots (Although at this point that information is seared into my brain).
 - These are again broken down into sets \\(S_k\\).
 I'll explain the logic behind this later, but \\(S_k\\) is the set of all tutorials taking place at time \\(k\\).
 - \\(a\_{ij}\\) dentoes the availability of a tutor \\(i\\) to take tutorial \\(j\\) (Due to the changing schedules and timetables of the university, these variables were cutting edge research).
 These were collected and fed in as a matrix of ones and zeros.
 - Finally we have the decision variables \\(x\_{ij}\\).